-Namibia is a vast, harsh, arid land of coastline, desert and mountains.
-But, there is life here.
-Go to Etosha in the summer and you could see an abundance of animals gathering at the waterholes.
+When is the best time for game viewing in Namibia?
+Go to Etosha in the winter - between May and September - and you could see an abundance of animals gathering at the waterholes.

-Let’s get straight to the point.
-Animals.
-You want to see them.
 Two words: dry season.
-Places like Etosha National Park aren’t densely vegetated so when it’s dry and the animals are thirsty, you can actually see them as they drink.
+Places like Etosha National Park aren’t densely vegetated so when it’s dry and the animals are thirsty, they gather at waterholes which makes spotting them much easier.

 Location in Namibia makes a big difference.
 If you want to see an abundance of wildlife you’re better off heading to the national parks and private reserves.
 Elsewhere, there’s a real feeling of isolation and solitude which can make a sudden, unexpected wildlife sighting utterly breathtaking.

 Let’s start with Etosha, the most famous of Namibia’s eleven national parks.
 It’s home to 114 mammal species - 8 are endemic and several are rare and endangered.
 Get a map and head to the waterholes.
-There is a network of perennial ones which draw large herds of game from the arid savannah grassland and thorn scrub.
-In summer it’s easy to watch them drink.
+There is a network of perennial waterholes which draw large herds of game from the arid savannah grassland and thorn scrub.
 There’s an abundance of desert adapted elephant, as well as lion, even cheetah if you’re lucky.
 Lions are a key species in Etosha and you could see them hunting herds of zebra and gemsbok around the waterholes.
 Look out for springbok, blue wildebeest, meerkat, ostrich and bat-eared foxes.
 The rare black faced impala and damara dik-dik are also here and they’re only found in one other place - across the border in Angola.

 This is a private reserve in the Otavi Mountains.
 It’s not huge, 120 sq kms but it’s easy to explore on foot.
 Think gorges, caves and bushveld.
 Eland, wildebeest, kudu and oryx are frequently seen, along with predators like leopard, cheetah, hyena, honey badgers, jackal, serval and caracal.

 A good place to spot cheetah is on the Waterberg Plateau, near Otjiwarongo.
-Waterberg Plateau National Park is also home to rare game such as sable, buffalo, black and white rhino.
+Waterberg Plateau National Park is also home to rare game such as sable.

 This region was formerly known as Kaokoland, to the south is the formerly named Damaraland.
 Desert-adapted elephants wander freely, digging into dry riverbeds to reach water from subterranean flows.